Speaker

 The third-integer resonant extraction of the proton beam from the Super Proton Synchrotron (SPS) at CERN is a technique used for slow extraction of the circulating beam, providing a constant spill of protons to the North Area experiments.

-In this work, the first considerations for solving this problem are presented with the goal of replacing the ZS with new bent crystals.
+In this work, the first considerations for solving this problem are presented with the implementation of a non-resonant slow extraction scheme that enable the extraction of the particles without the use of the ZS.

 The extraction efficiency and beam quality are benchmarked using the Xsuite particle tracking framework for a new configuration, which is compared with the present setup.